Mao-Heng/Adding_a_New_Hard_Drive/README.md

 # Adding a New Hard Drive

-Installing a new hard drive into your desktop may seem daunting, it is actually quite simple.
-This guide will give you step by step instructions on how to install a brand new hard drive into a pre-existing desktop.
+While adding a new hard drive into your desktop may seem daunting, it is actually quite simple.
+This short guide will give you step by step instructions on how to install a brand new hard drive into a pre-existing desktop.

 ## What you need
 - A working desktop